-(b) Call-Out Time Which Abuts the Succeeding Shift

-(1) If the call-out is for three (3) hours or less, the employee will be required to work the call-out period and the whole of the abutting shift.
-In this case, compensation shall be overtime rates for the call-out period and straight-time rates for the regular shift.

-1Sufficient notice means one-half () hour to permit preparation of the meal normally taken to work.

-(2) If the call-out is for longer than three (3) hours, the employee will be required to work the call-out period and a portion of the abutting regular shift.
-The portion of the regular shift which must be worked will be regular shift less the amount that call-out exceeds three (3) hours.
-Compensation shall be at overtime rates for the call-out periods and straight-time for the regular shift without shortfall.

-(3) For the purpose of (1) above it is agreed that "call-out" means that the employee has been called out without prior notice.

-(c) Overtime or Call-out Which Does Not Abut the Succeeding Shift

-(1) When overtime is worked there shall be an elapsed time of eight (8) hours between the end of overtime and the time the employee reports for duty on the next regular shift with no shortfall out of his/her regular shift.

-(2) In a call-out situation where at least three (3) hours which do not abut the succeeding shift are worked in the ten (10) hours preceding the start of the regular shift there shall be an elapsed time of eight (8) hours between the end of the call-out and the time the employee reports for duty on his/her next regular shift with no shortfall out of the regular shift.

-(3) If the elapsed eight (8) hour period following results in only two (2) hours or less of their regular shift available for work, an employee shall not be required to report for work on that shift with no shortfall.

-(d) Time spent by an employee travelling to work or returning to his/her residence before and after call-out shall not constitute time worked but shall be compensated at the overtime rates.
+- (b) Callout Time Which Abuts the Succeeding Shift - (1) If the callout is for three (3) hours or less, the employee will be required to work the callout period and the whole of the abutting shift.
+In this case, compensation shall be overtime rates for the callout period and straight-time rates for the regular shift. - (2) If the callout is for longer than three (3) hours, the employee will be required to work the callout period and a portion of the abutting regular shift.
+The portion of the regular shift which must be worked will be regular shift less the amount that callout exceeds three (3) hours.
+Compensation shall be at overtime rates for the callout periods and straight-time for the regular shift without shortfall. - (3) For the purpose of (1) above it is agreed that "callout" means that the employee has been called out without prior notice. - (c) Overtime or Callout Which Does Not Abut the Succeeding Shift - (1) When overtime is worked there shall be an elapsed time of eight (8) hours between the end of overtime and the time the employee reports for duty on the next regular shift with no shortfall out of his/her regular shift. - (2) In a callout situation where at least three (3) hours which do not abut the succeeding shift are worked in the ten (10) hours preceding the start of the regular shift there shall be an elapsed time of eight (8) hours between the end of the callout and the time the employee reports for duty on his/her next regular shift with no shortfall out of the regular shift. - (3) If the elapsed eight (8) hour period following results in only two (2) hours or less of their regular shift available for work, an employee shall not be required to report for work on that shift with no shortfall. - (d) Time spent by an employee travelling to work or returning to his/her residence before and after callout shall not constitute time worked but shall be compensated at the overtime rates.

-(e) Should the employee be required to work that period which is considered free from work in the regular shift, as provided for in 16.11(b)(2) and (c)(1) and (2) then that portion of the shift shall be compensated at overtime rates.

-(f) A casual employee who is called back to work in a circumstance such that he/she would be entitled to overtime compensation for the time worked, shall also be entitled to the provision of (a) above.
+- (e) Should the employee be required to work that period which is considered free from work in the regular shift, as provided for in 16.11(b)(2) and (c)(1) and (2) then that portion of the shift shall be compensated at overtime rates. - (f) A casual employee who is called back to work in a circumstance such that he/she would be entitled to overtime compensation for the time worked, shall also be entitled to the provision of (a) above.